Ebene-zer/Ebene-zer/README.md

 # Ebenezer Fuachie

-Junior Software Engineer with strong interest in Backend systems.
+IT Student with strong interest in Backend systems.

 ---